 - Be able to effectively use data and AI support marketing decision making.

-- Be competent in getting actionable insights from data-driven analyses
+- Be competent in getting actionable insights from data-driven analyses that are grounded in theory.

 - Work collaboratively to tackle the challenges and responsibilities that come with access to data and AI.